 How to Get Your Brand Cited by ChatGPT: A Data-Driven Guide

-Last updated: March 2026
+Last updated: May 2026

-How ChatGPT Selects Sources to Cite
+How ChatGPT selects sources to cite

 But retrieval is only half the battle.
 ChatGPT retrieves many pages.
 It cites very few.

-- Factual density — Does the content contain specific, verifiable claims?
+- Factual density — does the content contain specific, verifiable claims?

-- Source credibility — Is this a recognized authority on the topic?
+- Source credibility — is this a recognized authority on the topic?

-- Structural clarity — Can the model extract a clean answer from the text?
+- Structural clarity — can the model extract a clean answer from the text?

-- Consensus alignment — Does the claim align with what other authoritative sources say?
+- Consensus alignment — does the claim align with what other authoritative sources say?

-- Recency — Is the information current?
+- Recency — is the information current?

 ChatGPT overwhelmingly cites content that makes precise, quantitative claims.
 Vague assertions get synthesized; specific data points get attributed.